 Home decor is a subject that many of us love.
 There is something truly wonderful about being able to take the time to carefully craft a home; to put together decor and design that perfectly reflects you and your family.
 When the home decor bug bites, it tends to bite hard, and a lifelong love affair with the wonders of creating the perfect home nest begins.
+Nothing seems to matter other than where you’re going to place your new Leesa queen mattress.

 However, amidst all the fun, there’s undoubtedly a downside to home decor.
 Surprisingly, it’s easy to make mistakes on something as simple as “making your home look nice”.
 Some of these mistakes will spoil the aesthetic of the overall look of a room; others will prove to be — quite literally — costly.
 If you’re going to make the most of your home decor efforts, then identifying potentially problematic points and eradicating them is key.